 Inclusion of Under-Represented Groups Core

-The Minority Recruitment Satellite Program at the Wisconsin ADRC works to identify and resolve barriers to research participation by African Americans.
-Staff members are focused on the enrollment, participation, and retention of African Americans in the Clinical Core study and Wisconsin ADRC-affiliated studies.
-The group manages cultural competency training of Wisconsin ADRC faculty, staff and trainees, and develops and implements retention programs for participants of color.
+The Inclusion of Under-Represented Groups Core at the Wisconsin ADRC works to identify and resolve barriers to research participation by people from groups traditionally underrepresented in research.
+Staff members are focused on the enrollment, participation, and retention of African Americans and American Indians in the Clinical Core study and Wisconsin ADRC-affiliated studies.
+The group manages cultural competency training of Wisconsin ADRC faculty, staff, and trainees, and develops and implements retention programs for participants from underrepresented groups.

 Core Leader: Carey Gleason, PhD